Drew's Angel Creek 50

 to Chena Hot Springs Resort in Interior Alaska

 50 Mile Start: Twin Bears Camp (Mile 30 Chena Hot Springs Rd)

 Celebrate!
 Post-race BBQ, Awards, & Soak at Chena Hot Springs

 A Unique Alaskan Experience

-This 50-mile point-to-point race traverses boreal forest trails and tundra ridge lines near Fairbanks, Alaska.
+These 50-mile and 50K point-to-point races traverse boreal forest trails and tundra ridge lines near Fairbanks, Alaska.
 These races start at Twin Bears Camp or Angel Rocks Trailhead and finish at Chena Hot Springs Resort.
 The courses are roughly a 50/50 mix of hard packed trail with good footing and technical sections, mostly along ridge lines, that will challenge even the more experienced trail runners.
 The 50 mile course features 12,600 feet of elevation gain and 12,000 feet of elevation loss.
 The 50K course features 6,400 feet in elevation gain and 6,200 feet in elevation loss.

 Sign Up Feb 1, 2023